-A few months ago during my marathon cookie baking project for a school luncheon, I made my Salted Caramel Chocolate Dipped Coconut Macaroons, Lemon Burst Cookies, and basic chocolate chip cookies.
+A few months ago during my marathon cookie baking project for a school luncheon, I made my Chocolate Dipped Coconut Macaroons, Key Lime Cookies and basic chocolate chip cookies.
 I planned to post the chocolate chip cookies, but I just wasn’t completely happy with them.
 I’m a cookie perfectionist, and I wanted them just right.

 I was brainstorming what type of cookie to make to go with his creme fraiche ice cream and fruit.
 I though it was time to re-visit chocolate chip cookies, especially since my classmates and instructor would be the perfect bunch to give me honest criticism about them.

 Tell you what, 2 tablespoons made a huge difference, and I could tell just by looking at them that these cookies were just like Goldilocks’ porridge….just right.
 Crisp edges, minimum spread, and thick enough to make me happy.
 These were definitely worthy to serve my classmates. 🙂

 Something I else I need to note in my quest for the “perfect cookie” was how long I chilled the dough.
 I made the dough Friday night and chilled it overnight in the fridge, pulled it out in the morning and let it sit out on the counter until it was scoop-able.
 I scooped the dough out quite large — about 1 1/2 tablespoons — and rolled them into balls by hand.
 I chilled them on the baking sheets for another 15-20 minutes before baking just to make sure.
 Cookies are temperamental little things, aren’t they? 😉

 I think it’s time to get past the science behind cookie baking and discuss how they tasted.
 I didn’t even taste the cookies before I served them, because I knew the flavors were there from the first two batches.
 I did adjust the flavor a bit by adding extra espresso powder, and I tasted the dough.
 The espresso gave this cookie dough the best. flavor. ever.
 It isn’t too predominant once the cookie is baked, however — it’s just a mild undertone.